powerhousepro69/videoinfox/readme.md

 ** If videoinfox is removed, the directory  ~/.config/videoinfox  will have to be manually deleted.
 <br />

+###  v5.4.31 Change: Duplicates in the Played List are no longer auto removed.

+        Add: -Remove Dupes option added to the Played List.

 ###  v5.4.30 Edit: Some edits in View Playlist >>> Help